 - 1024×768 resolution (on lower resolutions, press ALT to drag windows with the mouse if they don’t fit in the screen).

 First Impression – Look and Feel

-Linux Mint is well known for being a Windows-like OS for those who want to shift from Windows system.
+Linux Mint distro is well known for being a Windows-like OS for those who want to shift from Windows system.
 It gives a smooth transition period through a Windows-like graphical user interface.
-After installing Linux Mint, you will be welcomed by a beautiful looking introductory screen which helps you to understand the basis of your system.
-In the first step tab, you will be asked to launch several programs that will let your system settle down with the necessary software and codes.
+After installing Linux Mint, you will be welcomed by a beautiful-looking introductory screen that helps you to understand the basis of your system.
+In the first step tab, you will be asked to launch several programs to let your system settle down with the necessary software and codes.